Photo: Wikimedia Commons (CC BY-SA)

 Q: What's the difference between Puerto Caldera and Puntarenas?

 A: Puerto Caldera is Costa Rica's modern cruise terminal, built specifically for large ships with direct docking capabilities.
 Located 10 miles south of historic Puntarenas town, it offers closer access to San José (90 minutes versus 2+ hours) and sits adjacent to Carara National Park.
-While Puntarenas is the traditional town name, Puerto Caldera handles most cruise operations.
+While Puntarenas is the older port town, Puerto Caldera handles most cruise operations.

 Q: Can I see crocodiles at Tárcoles River bridge?